Mike Stack

 Michael Joseph Stack III (born June 5, 1963) is an American attorney and former politician who served as the 33rd lieutenant governor of Pennsylvania from 2015 to 2019.
 A member of the Democratic Party, he previously served as a member of the Pennsylvania State Senate for the 5th district from 2001 to 2015.

+Stack is the first lieutenant governor of Pennsylvania to be denied renomination, being defeated by then-Mayor John Fetterman.

 Early life and education

 Stack was born in Washington, D.C.
 He graduated from La Salle College High School, LaSalle University in 1987 and Villanova University School of Law in 1992.

 Stack attended the Judge Advocate General's Legal Center and School at the University of Virginia and entered the United States Army Judge Advocate General's Corps.